-Finals week is quickly approaching and it’s time to ramp up your schedule into crunch time.
-How you decide to manage your time and plan your studying over the next couple weeks will dictate how you perform on exam day.
+When finals week approaches, it’s time to ramp up your schedule into crunch time.
+How you decide to manage your time and plan your studying over the next couple of weeks will dictate how you perform on exam day.

-1. Study Based On Exam Schedule
+1. Study Based On Your Exam Schedule

 2. Prioritize Important Information

-I would personally spend less time reviewing information that was tested on the midterm and more time on information on the second half for two reasons.
-First, you should already be familiar with information from the first half of the class via the midterm and should theoretically need less time to review it.
-Second, final exams generally favor information that hasn’t been already assessed in prior exams.
+I would personally spend less time reviewing information that was tested on the midterm and more time on information from the second half for two reasons.
+First, you should already be familiar with information from the first half of the class from studying for the midterm, so, theoretically, you need less time to review it.
+Second, final exams generally favor information that hasn’t already been assessed in prior exams.

-3. Don’t Neglect Other Areas of your Life
+3. Don’t Neglect Other Areas of Your Life

 It’s important to remember that you can only study and absorb so much information in one day.
 By neglecting other areas of your life, you are not doing yourself any favors.
-Remember, you must to be well rested, fed, healthy, and hygienic to maximize return on your studying and perform at your best on test day.
+Remember, you must be well-rested, fed, healthy, and hygienic to maximize return on your studying and perform at your best on test day.

 For example, wake up and have breakfast.
 Study for 2 hours using the Pomodoro technique.
 At your break, start laundry.
 Do another 2 hours of Pomodoro.
-Then have lunch, followed by another 2 hours of Pomodoro.
-At this point you’re probably tired of studying, so go to the gym and get a workout in.
+Then, have lunch, followed by another 2 hours of Pomodoro.
+At this point, you’re probably tired of studying, so go to the gym, and get a workout in.
 A healthy body is essential for a healthy mind.

 4. Use Group Study, but Don’t Overdo It

 Group study is excellent to maintain motivation and discuss difficult concepts.
 However, it generally slows you down when it comes to reviewing general information—so, only group study occasionally.